British Psychotherapy Foundation

-The British Psychotherapy Foundation, Bpf, is the successor organisation to three former long-established British psychotherapy providers and clinical training institutions which merged in April 2013.
+The British Psychotherapy Foundation (bpf) is a United Kingdom-based psychotherapy membership, training, and clinical services organisation, and one of the UK's leading training providers and membership bodies for people working in intensive psychoanalytic psychotherapy, Jungian analysis, and child and adolescent psychotherapy.
+It is the successor organisation to three former long-established British psychotherapy providers and clinical training institutions which merged in April 2013.
 The original constituents are the British Association of Psychotherapists, BAP (1951), The Lincoln Clinic and Centre for Psychotherapy (1968) and the London Centre for Psychotherapy, LCP, (1976).
-It is unique in the United Kingdom for providing treatment services for children and adults in all the psychoanalytic modalities, that is of Freudian and Jungian inspiration.
-It is also unique in providing professional training in those modalities within one institution and is regulated by the British Psychoanalytic Council.
-It has charitable status.
+The merger created a unique single professional body able to offer training across four psychotherapy disciplines: psychoanalysis, psychoanalytic psychotherapy, Jungian analysis, and child and adolescent psychotherapy.
+It has approximately 800 members, comprising around 400 qualified members and 400 trainee members.
+It is registered as a charity in England and Wales (charity number 1150806, company number 08238969).
+It is a member of the British Psychoanalytic Council, through which individual members are regulated to practise.
 Its current associations are: